List of Indian Premier League five-wicket hauls

-James Faulkner and Jaydev Unadkat are the only bowlers to take multiple five-wicket hauls in the IPL Four five-wickets hauls have been taken by players of the Mumbai Indians, which is more than any other team.
-Sunrisers Hyderabad have had six five-wicket hauls against them, the highest for any team.
+James Faulkner, Jaydev Unadkat, Bhuvneshwar Kumar, and Jasprit Bumrah are the only bowlers to take multiple five-wicket hauls in the IPL Seven five-wickets hauls have been taken by players of the Mumbai Indians, which is more than any other team.
+Sunrisers Hyderabad have had seven five-wicket hauls against them, the highest for any team.
 Five five-wicket hauls have been taken at the Rajiv Gandhi International Cricket Stadium, the most for a single venue.
 Lakshmipathy Balaji, Andrew Tye and Jaydev Unadkat are the only bowlers to take a hat-trick and a five-wicket haul in the same match, later two achieving the feat during the 2017 season, whereas Alzarri Joseph and Tye are the only bowlers to take a five-wicket haul on their IPL debut.

 The best bowling figures in an IPL match was taken by Alzarri Joseph of Mumbai Indians who returned figures of 6/12 on his debut at the Rajiv Gandhi International Cricket Stadium, Hyderabad in 2019.
 Two other bowlers have taken a six-wicket haul in IPL – Sohail Tanvir of Rajasthan Royals in 2008 and Adam Zampa of Rising Pune Supergiant in 2016.
-As of 13 May 2022, the most recent five-wicket haul was taken by Jasprit Bumrah of the Mumbai Indians against the Kolkata Knight Riders.

 The first part of this list includes all the five-wicket hauls taken in the IPL in chronological order.
 The second part of the list provides an overview of five-wicket hauls by IPL seasons, and the third part provides an overview of five-wicket hauls by IPL teams.
-All statistics are correct as of 10 November 2022.
 The list does not cover the games played by the IPL teams in other tournaments, such as the Champions League Twenty20, the British Asian Cup or the 2008 Kolkata Knight Riders tour of Australia.